24 Delicious Books About Food to Devour in 2024

 This pick from novels about food was an unexpected surprise.
 It has a little element of magic, as well as a fairy tale, feel.

-After Lolly’s mother dies, she abandoned her hopes and dreams as well as the love of her life to stay and run the families struggling Seattle diner.
+After Lolly’s mother dies, she abandons her hopes and dreams as well as the love of her life to stay and run the family’s struggling Seattle diner.
 Now, as her 33rd birthday approaches, she is sad and lost.
 Everyone seems to be living the life they chose except her.

 For a birthday gift, her aunt gives her magic lemon drops which will allow her to relive one day in a life that might have been.
 What if she never broke up with her fiance?
 What if her mom didn’t die?